vmware/captive-web-view/foriOS/readme.md

-1. Change your AppDelegate to be a subclass of the CaptiveWebView.ApplicationDelegate class, and then call self.launch like in the AppDelegate.swift code in the SwiftWebView application in the workspace in the repository.
+1. Change your AppDelegate to be a subclass of the CaptiveWebView.ApplicationDelegate class, and then call self.launch like in the AppDelegate.swift code in the Captivity application in the workspace in the repository.
 Code is like this:

         self.launch(MainViewController.self)